mautic/documentation/en/contacts/contact_monitoring.md

 #### Tracking of custom parameters

-You can attach custom parameters or overwrite the automaticly generated parameters to the pageview action as you could to the tracking pixel query.
+You can attach custom parameters or overwrite the automatically generated parameters to the pageview action as you could to the tracking pixel query.
 To do that, update the last row of the JS code above like this:

 ```
     mt('send', 'pageview', {email: 'my@email.com', firstname: 'John'});